talon-one/talon_go/docs/CardLedgerTransactionLogEntryIntegrationApi.md

 `func (o *CardLedgerTransactionLogEntryIntegrationApi) SetId(v int32)`

 SetId gets a reference to the given int32 and assigns it to the Id field.

+### GetName

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetNameOk() (string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasName

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasName() bool`

+HasName returns a boolean if a field has been set.

+### SetName

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetName(v string)`

+SetName gets a reference to the given string and assigns it to the Name field.

+### GetProgramId

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetProgramId() int32`

+GetProgramId returns the ProgramId field if non-nil, zero value otherwise.

+### GetProgramIdOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetProgramIdOk() (int32, bool)`

+GetProgramIdOk returns a tuple with the ProgramId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasProgramId

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasProgramId() bool`

+HasProgramId returns a boolean if a field has been set.

+### SetProgramId

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetProgramId(v int32)`

+SetProgramId gets a reference to the given int32 and assigns it to the ProgramId field.

+### GetRuleName

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetRuleName() string`

+GetRuleName returns the RuleName field if non-nil, zero value otherwise.

+### GetRuleNameOk

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) GetRuleNameOk() (string, bool)`

+GetRuleNameOk returns a tuple with the RuleName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasRuleName

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) HasRuleName() bool`

+HasRuleName returns a boolean if a field has been set.

+### SetRuleName

+`func (o *CardLedgerTransactionLogEntryIntegrationApi) SetRuleName(v string)`

+SetRuleName gets a reference to the given string and assigns it to the RuleName field.

 ### GetRulesetId